The days of relying on a great product or service to do your branding are behind us, which is why acquiring all types of feedback is important.

 - Sub-sentence level (for picking out the meaning in phrases or short clauses within a sentence

 Pros and cons of sentiment analysis

-Sentiment analysis is a powerful tool that offers a number of advantages, but it’s not necessarily right for every customer.
+Sentiment analysis is a powerful tool that offers a number of advantages, but like any research method has some limitations.

 Advantages of sentiment analysis:

 - More time and energy available for staff do to higher-level tasks

 - Consistent measures you can use to track sentiment over time

 - Best for large and numerous data sets.
 To get real value out of sentiment analysis tools, you need to be analyzing large quantities of textual data on a regular basis.

 - Sentiment analysis is still a developing field, and the results are not always perfect.
 You may still need to sense-check and manually correct results occasionally.

 How does sentiment analysis work?